What Is Grand Larceny in Virginia?

 The Virginia Code defines grand larceny as the theft of anything of value to $1000.00 or more.
 Grand larceny is a Class U felony, which means that you can face a punishment of up to five years in prison, a fine of $2,500, or both.

-Larceny is defined as unlawful taking, carrying away, taking possession, or exercising control over property without permission and with the intent to deprive the owner of it.
+Larceny is defined as the unlawful taking, carrying away, taking possession, or exercising control over property without permission and with the intent to deprive the owner of it.
 Larceny can be accomplished by fraud or force.

 The penalty for a conviction of criminal larceny varies depending on the property’s worth.
 In addition to immediate penalties, a grand larceny conviction can result in a criminal record and limit your freedom of movement and career opportunities.